 Nutrient enrichment can favour epiphytic (attached to plants) and epipelic (attached to substratum) algal communities that can out-compete Najas flexilis.
 The cover abundance of attached algae should, therefore, be low.
-The dense growths of epiphyton recorded by Roden (2004) (see Appendix 2) in Natawnymore are, therefore, a concern.

 The EPA monitors the phytobenthos status of Irish lakes for Water Framework Directive purposes.
 Phytobenthos status can be used as an indicator of increases in attached algal biomass.
 As discussed above, in the absence of targets for Najas flexilis, the default target used here is high status.